mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/10.vcd/default.md

 Before proceeding with the installation, watch the training videos ([https://www.primaryio.com/training/](https://www.primaryio.com/training/)) and use this guide.

-# Step 4: Deploy the HDM Appliance
+# Deploy the HDM Appliance

 *   Make sure you have at least 10GB of free space to download the appliance
 *   Unzip the file _HDM_2.1.zip_ from the download link